REFINER: Reasoning Feedback on Intermediate Representations: Limitations

 \section{Limitations}

 Our \ourmodel framework could not be comprehensively evaluated on all applicable downstream reasoning tasks due to their sheer number.
 While deliberately distinct, we focused on only three different reasoning tasks in order to study how natural language reasoning feedback can impact downstream tasks.
 We believe this represents an initial but important step towards exploring automated natural language feedback on intermediate representations.
 In addition, the critic we presented here is specific for each task, while the ideal critic would be a general one, capable of providing feedback on a wide range of reasoning tasks.
 Similarly, we considered fine-grained reasoning errors specific to each reasoning task.
 Recent work has mentioned several other fine-grained reasoning errors \citep{anonymous2023roscoe}, which can't be fully covered by the reasoning tasks we considered.
-Generalizing both the critic and fine-grained error types emerge as both the main limitations of this paper and the directions of future work.
+Generalizing both the critic and fine-grained error types emerges as both the main limitations of this paper and the directions of future work.
+Finally, with LLMs being deployed more and more for real-life applications (medical domain, making important decisions), we believe it is crucial to develop expert models and automatic feedback mechanisms to inspect model generations and improve them.
+LLMs are impressive and work well on several NLP tasks, but they are not expert systems.
+Our work aims to address this gap by showing that adding interventions/feedback from critics (specialised finetuned critics) can help the LLM model to be more accurate—additionally, making the whole process more transparent.